-- using opportunistic selection of the focus of attention on each problem solving cycle - building information incrementally in "constraint managers", e.g., - object/variable manager - time point network manager - effect/condition manager - resource utilisation manager - using localised search to explore alternatives where advisable - with global alternative re-orientation where necessary.
+- successive refinement/repair of a complete but flawed plan or schedule - least commitment approach - using opportunistic selection of the focus of attention on each problem solving cycle - building information incrementally in "constraint managers", e.g., - object/variable manager - time point network manager - effect/condition manager - resource utilisation manager - using localised search to explore alternatives where advisable - with global alternative re-orientation where necessary.

 The O-Plan project has sought to identify modular components within an AI command, planning and control system and to provide clearly defined interfaces to these components and modules.
-The background to this work is provided in [15].
+The background to this work is provided in [14].
 The various components plug into "sockets" within the architectural framework.
 The sockets are specialised to ease the integration of particular types of component.
 See figure 2.